electricimp/AES/README.md

 On an imp001, a 16-byte blob is normally encrypted or decrypted in 7ms; a 32-byte blob in 13ms (resulting in a 1ms overhead from CBC; which also means you could just always use the CBC version, independent of whether you actually need chaining or not).

-### Usage ###
+### Usage Notes ###

-**Note** The library operates exclusively on blobs, ie. all values passed into class instances and their methods should be blobs, and library methods all return blobs.
+The library operates exclusively on blobs, ie. all values passed into class instances and their methods should be blobs, and library methods all return blobs.
 For developers’ convenience, a helper function that converts a hexadecimal string into a blob is provided by the library: [*hexStringToBlob(string)*](#hexstringtoblobhexstring).

 The library can be used in both agent and device code.